AndersFB/Time-Awareness/README.md

 > **Inspired by the macOS app [Pandan](https://sindresorhus.com/pandan) by Sindre Sorhus.**

 Time Awareness is a productivity tool that tracks your computer usage sessions, providing daily summaries and statistics.
-It features a tray icon for Ubuntu (and other Linux desktops) that allows you to quickly view your current session, total time today, previous sessions, and more.
+It features a tray icon for Ubuntu, Debian, Fedora, CentOS, and other Linux desktops (with AyatanaAppIndicator3 support) that allows you to quickly view your current session, total time today, previous sessions, and more.

 ---